aniket-Kandangire28032K/Dento/README.md

 # Dento
-A Dentis Hospital Website Design Using Bootstrap ,HTML5 and CSS3
+A Dentis Hospital Website Design Using HTML5 and CSS3